 Legal advice on Maritime, Admiralty, and Ship Arrest in Bangladesh

-This article will focus on the laws related to Maritime, Admiralty, and Ship Arrest and the legal services available for these areas of law in Bangladesh.
-The most common concern related to admiralty and maritime matters is regarding the jurisdiction of the Admiralty Court.
-In other words, for what cause of action one takes resorting to the admiralty court is one of the frequently asked questions.
-Hence, this article will give a clear overview of Maritime and Admiralty law and will provide guidelines on the steps that one can take to prevent itself from facing any issue related to these areas of law.
-In addition, will also provide guidance for those already facing issues related to shipping or any contracts, torts, injuries, other offenses, etc that take place on any navigable water.
+Hence, this article will give a clear overview of Maritime and Admiralty law and will provide guidelines on the steps that one can take to prevent oneself from facing any issue related to these areas of law.
+In addition, will also guide those already facing issues related to shipping or any contracts, torts, injuries, other offences, etc that take place on any navigable water.

 Admiralty and Maritime Court in Bangladesh

 Currently, in Bangladesh, the laws related to Admiralty and Maritime are dealt with Admiralty Act 2000.
-The High Court Division of the Supreme Court of Bangladesh has an original jurisdiction to deal with the cases of admiralty that extends to ships or vessels anchored at any port of Bangladesh.
+The High Court Division of the Supreme Court of Bangladesh has an original jurisdiction to deal with the cases of admiralty that extends to ships or vessels anchored at any port in Bangladesh.

 Maritime Admiralty and Ship Arrest